(This story is based mostly on memory; even some of the photos are not from Richwood. Please forgive any errors of fact.)

 Vernon Thomas graduated from business school in 1929 and became the bookkeeper at Short Shoemaker's Chevrolet dealership in the town of Falmouth, Kentucky, about 35 miles south of Cincinnati in racehorse country.

 Nowadays, those of us who travel on airplanes or tall elevators have learned that when our surroundings get quieter, we should swallow and clear our ears.
 But this was 1936.

 Six years after I was born, cars of that era came back into our lives in the form of hot rods.

 As new arrivals in Richwood, Ohio, in 1953, we discovered that not far behind our house on South Franklin Street was the Richwood Fairgrounds, and at those fairgrounds, starting that summer, there was auto racing.
-Since my father was the new Chevrolet dealer in town, it seemed like a good idea to get involved with these events.
+Since my father was the new Chevrolet dealer in town and his service manager Red Connolly was active at the track, it seemed like a good idea to get involved.
 He became the public-address announcer and continued at least through the 1956 season.

-pushbutton switches for a set of three light bulbs: red,
+also had pushbutton switches for a set of three light bulbs:

-yellow, and green.
-Art's wife was the official scorer; she sat
+red, yellow, and green.
+Art's wife was the official scorer; she

-farther back, on the rectangular concrete stage between the harness
+sat farther back, on the rectangular concrete stage between the

 public-address system, with my father at the microphone and me